 - 8. Trade and other receivables

 - 9. Available-for-sale financial assets

 - 10. Exploration and evaluation expenditure

-- 11. Other investments

-- 12. Trade and other payables
+- 11. Trade and other payables

 - (d) Capital Structure: This section outlines how the Consolidated Entity manages its capital structure and related financing costs (where applicable), as well as capital adequacy and reserves.
 It also provides details on the dividends paid by the Company:

-- 13. Contributed equity
+- 12. Contributed equity

-- 14. Reserves and accumulated losses
+- 13. Reserves and accumulated losses

+- 14. Share based payments

 - (e) Consolidated Entity Structure: Provides details and disclosures relating to the parent entity of the Consolidated Entity, controlled entities, investments in associates and any acquisitions and/or disposals of businesses in the year.
 Disclosure on related parties is also provided in the section: